|5 Hours 16 Minutes|

 The view of Borheen Lough and the crags above it.
 Another surprise for me was the complete lack of hydro electrical schemes ?
 Looked to me as though there were about five opportunities for small scale hydro in the area.
 Once built they are reasonably unobtrusive.
 I’m a devotee of renewable energy and small scale hydro and solar would be my preferred options.

 The bealach before the ascent up to Cush Cois was a bit damp, but considering this is still the middle of march, not a game changer at all.
 As I say the energy was starting to run out at this stage.
 I hadn’t brought any snacks with me and the ascent looked like a slog, but it didn’t take long to get up to the summit of Cush Cois.

 The summit has a small cliff to the west and is topped with a thick layer of peat.
 The underlying rock it the same concrete looking conglomerate on Galtymore summit.

 The views in the late afternoon light were beautiful !

-South to Galtymore mountain
+South to Galtymore mountain.

-North across the end of Glen of Aherlow, more a plain this far East
+North across the end of Glen of Aherlow, more a plain this far East.

 From here I thought the cliff carried on round and I veered off to the East where I could see the ridge down to the forest.
-However once I got further down I realised that although a slightly steeper decent that the previous one’s it would have been pretty easy and more direct.
+However once I got further down I realised that although a slightly steeper decent than the previous one’s, it would have been pretty easy and more direct.
 I saw the path next to the fence posts and traversed back across the Coire to join it.